SWARMHAUL REFERENCE LEG LIFECYCLE

 • On-chain reputation lives in a PDA; Postgres mirrors it.
 Fast dashboard reads, durable on-chain source of truth.
 Reputation changes only via protocol actions (assign_leg, confirm_leg) — no standalone update_reputation instruction exists.

 • Shipper signs confirm_leg.
 Only the recipient can honestly attest "I received the goods."
-Courier self-attestation is a trust hole (courier has incentive to claim without moving).
+Courier self-attestation is a trust hole.